abdullah-erturk/RustDesk-ID-Changer/README.md

 RustDesk ID information sometimes does not change after image deployment in computer laboratory environments, the problem will be solved with this script file.

-	Set RustDesk ID with 9-digit random numbers Description:
+	"Set RustDesk ID with 9-digit random numbers" Description:
 With the powershell script file here, the ID information of the RustDesk remote connection program will be converted into a value created from 9-digit random numbers.

 There is no need to reboot.

-	Set the RustDesk ID to the value you specify Description:
+	"Set the RustDesk ID to the value you specify" Description:

 With the powershell script file here, the ID information of the RustDesk remote connection program will be converted to the value specified by the user.